lixingying/lixingying.github.io/_pages/about.md

 Education
 ======
-* Ph.D in Mathematics, Southern University of Science and Technology, 2021-2026 (expected)
+* Ph.D in Mathematics, Southern University of Science and Technology, 2021-now
 * M.S. in Mathematics, Southern University of Science and Technology, 2019-2021
 * B.S. in Mathematics, Xiangtan University, 2015-2019